“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

 Our overall teaching and learning strategy is student-centred.
 We use a blended approach involving face-to-face sessions and online learning.
-Active learning is promoted using lectures, seminars, workshops, practicals and tutorials, along with guided and self-directed study.
-These are supported by online discussions and activities posted on our virtual learning environment (VLE).
+We promote active learning through lectures, seminars, workshops, practicals and tutorials, and guided and self-directed study.
+Online discussions and activities posted on our virtual learning environment, Moodle, also support your learning.

-You’ll be expected to spend a considerable amount of time on independent learning, including literature searches, reading, completing work for seminars, preparing for workshops, presentations or group discussions.
-Some modules will have on-line resources and activities to complete.
+We'll expect you to spend considerable time on independent learning, including literature searches, reading, completing work for seminars, and preparing for workshops, presentations or group discussions.
+Some modules will have online resources and activities to complete.

 Assessment serves several functions, with the obvious and primary purpose being to evaluate your achievement of the stated learning outcomes.
 Assessment also helps you to identify what you have done well and where you can improve so that you can organise and develop your learning.
 The major forms of assessment we use are reports, presentations and portfolios.